Ni-Hao-c/Takyon.PlayerVote/README.md

 - If nobody votes map, map rotation will go through `pv_maps` list instead of picking a random one

 ### New Features

+- Change map voting pool to ServerSideRUI，avoid conflicts that might happen with mods use `SendHudMessage()`

 | **Name**                        | **Description**                                                                                                                            | **Default value**                                    | **Accepted Value** |
 |:-------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------:|:------------------:|
 | `pv_titandamage_balance`        | Change team balance logic to "Based on titan damage per life"                                 | `0`                                                   | 0-1   |